SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 :func:`~pypet.naturalnaming.NNGroupNode.f_add_leaf`.
 Note however, that the four subtrees are reserved.
 Thus, if you add anything below one of the four, the corresponding speciality functions from above are called instead of the generic ones.

-Be careful, if you add any items during a single run, which are not located below a group called ``run_XXXXXXXX`` (where *run_XXXXXXXXX* is the name of your current run) these items are not automatically stored and you need to store them manually before the end of the run via :func:`~pypet.trajectory.Trajectory.f_store_items` or :func:`~pypet.naturalnaming.NNGroupNode.f_store` or :func:`~pypet.naturalnaming.NNGroupNode.f_store_child`.

 .. _more-on-access: